-- when the terminal next detects some user activity (e.g. a key-press, removal of key-lock), the terminal shall inform the UICC that this has occurred, by using the ENVELOPE (EVENT DOWNLOAD user activity) command as defined below; - as a result of sending this command to the UICC, the terminal shall remove the user activity event from its current event list.
+- when the terminal next detects some user activity (e.g. a key-press, removal of key-lock), the terminal shall inform the UICC that this has occurred, by using the ENVELOPE (EVENT DOWNLOAD user activity) command as defined in clause 7.5.2.2; - as a result of sending this command to the UICC, the terminal shall remove the user activity event from its current event list.
 This is in order for the terminal to report this event only once after the event has been requested by the UICC.